Back to Basics: Live and Down Under: Commercial performance

 On February 25, 2008, the DVD debuted and peaked at number 2 on the ARIA Music DVD Chart, where it remained its peak for two weeks.
 On the Austrian Music DVD Chart, it debuted at number 7 on the issue chart dated February 22, 2008.
 The following week, it fell to number 8.
 The DVD reached its peak at number 6 on March 14, 2008.
 In the Wallonia region of Belgium, Live and Down Under made its first chart appearance at number 10 on February 16, 2008.
 It subsequently peaked at number 8 the following week.
 In the Flanders region, the DVD peaked atop the chart on March 1, 2008, after two weeks charting within the top 10.

-In New Zealand, it peaked at number 7 on the RIANZ DVD Chart and remained on the top ten for on week.
+In New Zealand, it peaked at number 7 on the RIANZ DVD Chart and remained in the top ten for one week.
 It also peaked at number 6 in Austria, number 4 in Switzerland, number 2 in Dutch, and atop the chart of United Kingdom.
 In the United States, Back to Basics: Live and Down Under debuted at number one on the Billboard Top Music Videos chart on February 23, 2008, with first-week sales of 18,437 copies.
 It fell to number 3 the following week.
 On March 8, 2008, the DVD fell to number 4.

 The DVD was certified gold by the Recording Industry Association of America (RIAA) for shipments of 50,000 copies in the United States.
 It was certified double platinum by the Australian Recording Industry Association (ARIA) for exceeding shipments of 30,000 copies in Australia.